 Release Notes: This release adds a bundled download supporting Sybase IQ.

 Access Road is a universal simulator of access controls that is intended to improve design and auditing of IT security.
 It provides simulations of GNU/Linux (components and rights on the file system), MySQL Server (components and privileges), and a generic Role-Based-Access-Control application.
 It is designed for database, system, and application administrators, IT architects and developers, and auditors.
 Reliability and the ability to explain the results are the main objectives.
-A 50 page tutorial is provided, and a powerful framework allows new simulations to be added.
+Tutorials of 80 pages are provided.
+A powerful framework allows new simulations to be added.

 Release Notes: This is a minor release, mainly to fix some bugs.
 To prepare the next version regarding the integration of several simulations, the external AclEntries and the external Linked Privileges are better managed.
 A new policy checksum helps to compare the simulations having the same ACS type.

 XWiki is a WikiWiki clone written in Java that supports many popular features of other Wikis like the Wiki syntax, version control, attachments, security, and searching, but also many advanced features like templates, database and dynamic development using scripting languages (Velocity, Groovy, Ruby, Python, PHP, and more), an extension system and skinability, J2EE scalability, an XML/RPC remote API, statistics, RSS feeds, PDF exporting, WYSIWYG editing, an Office viewer and importer, and a lot more.